Ways in Which Art Can Fight Climate Change

 Then the artist photographs the composition and prints the pictures in a limited edition using the Cibachrome technique.

 Muniz realized this project over two years with the members of the Association of Collectors of the Metropolitan Landfill of Jardim Gramacho, in the city of Duque de Caxias, site of one of the biggest open-air landfills.
 The artist heard the stories and took pictures of these people, who made a living by collecting and trading recyclables they found in the dumpster.

-Then, they used over 3600 kg of trash to make enormous sculpture-portraits and photographed them.
+Then, they used over 3 tons of trash to make enormous sculpture-portraits and photographed them.
 The pictures were auctioned or sold to exhibitions for $300,000, all devolved to the association.